 Hedy Lamarr’s face still astonishes with its almost unnatural perfection, and, while everyone in Georg Misch’s docu “Calling Hedy Lamarr” seems duty bound to mention her legendary beauty, there’s little insight into what lay behind that flawless mask.
-This demi-portrait will get nibbles from cable stations, but auds will be disappointed.
+Instead, there’s the sad sight of son Anthony Loder, desperately wanting to share his mother’s spotlight and unsuccessfully trying to understand who she was.
+This affectionate but unperceptive demi-portrait will get nibbles from cable stations, but auds hoping for a fact-filled A&E Bio will be disappointed.